 This course is designed to explore the nursing process in depth as a foundation for professional nursing practice.
 Methods for eliciting a sound health history and techniques for physical assessment will be introduced as a means of providing essential information for care planning.
 This course is designed to build on previous knowledge of the body's anatomy and physiology.
-Prerequisite: LPN with experience or permission of instructor.
-Prerequisite or corequisite: BIO-11600.
+Prerequisite: admission into the Level II nursing program, or permission of department.